 But IQ is not a one-way street.
 Your IQ can also decrease over time.
 One way your IQ can be negatively impacted is through chronic heavy metal exposure, especially during childhood.

-One study in China, for example, found that children who had higher levels of heavy metals in their blood had significantly lower IQ scores compared to children with fewer heavy metals in their system (Source).
-Other studies clearly show the negative impact of lead exposure on intelligence.
+Just one example comes from a study out of China that found that children who had higher levels of heavy metals in their blood had significantly lower IQ scores compared to children with fewer heavy metals in their system (Source).

-There are several tactics you can use to strengthen your executive function, with meditation as one of the best methods (Source).
-Another effective strategy is to avoid things that weaken executive function, such as heavy metals.
+There are several things you can do to strengthen your executive function, with meditation as one of the best methods (Source).
+Another effective way is to avoid things that weaken executive function, such as heavy metals.
 Research has revealed that even low levels of arsenic or lead exposure can compromise your executive function (Source).

-But when children are exposed to mercury, it becomes much more problematic.
-Multiple studies have shown that children and unborn babies can experience developmental delays in fine motor skills when they are exposed to mercury (Source).
+When children are exposed to mercury, it becomes much more of an issue.
+There are multiple studies that have shown children and unborn babies can experience developmental delays in fine motor skills when they are exposed to mercury (Source).

-Cognitive decline can become much more severe if your brain is chronically inflamed and under constant oxidative stress as it is with heavy metal exposure.
+If your brain is chronically inflamed and under constant oxidative stress as it is with heavy metal exposure then your cognitive function can increasingly get worse.
 When this happens, the symptoms of cognitive decline are magnified, and the brain eventually stops working as it should.

 How to Protect Your Brain from Heavy Metals